-- 6.24 Martlesham Heath Aviation Society was set up by local people in 1982.
-In 1999 Martlesham Heath Housing Limited allowed the Society to established Museum Headquarters in the 1943 Control Tower.
+- 6.23 Martlesham Heath Aviation Society was set up by local people in 1982.
+In 1999 Martlesham Heath Housing Limited allowed the Society to establish Museum Headquarters in the 1943 Control Tower.
 The Committee raised funds and display areas for artefacts were created in the Control Tower.
-The museum was officially opened in 2000 and the displays continue to grow. - 6.25 Some of the historic buildings of the old aerodrome have been demolished to make way for the development of Adastral Park and the Industrial Estate.
+The museum was officially opened in 2000 and the displays continue to grow. - 6.24 Some of the historic buildings of the old aerodrome have been demolished to make way for the development of Adastral Park and the Industrial Estate.
 A hangar from WW1 was demolished to provide car parking space for the Tesco superstore.
-However, the remains that are still visible have been locally listed and registered with SCDC.
+The remains that are still visible have been recorded by Suffolk County Council in their SMR report of Martlesham Airfield dated 25th March 2010.
 This includes not only the Control Tower and Barrack Square (home of the three War Memorials) but revetments sections of the runway bunkers and an oil tank, all evidence of a historic past.
-The full list of these buildings and structures is included in Appendix 1. - 6.26 Martlesham is also noteworthy for its bowl barrows.
+The list of buildings and structures has been categorised in line with Suffolk Coastal District Council's criteria for non-designated heritage assets.
+The local list is included in Appendix 2. - 6.25 Martlesham is also noteworthy for its bowl barrows.
 These are the most numerous form of round barrow and are funerary monuments dating from the Late Neolithic period.
-Whilst these are scheduled ancient monuments (and therefore designated heritage assets), they are listed in Appendix 1. - 6.27 The Neighbourhood Plan seeks to preserve what still remains as part of this heritage so that it may be shared with future generations.
-There will be a strong presumption against the loss of these non-designated heritage assets.
-Developments which would result in this will be refused.

-6.28 Suffolk County Council maintains the Historic Environment Record, which comprises a database of information on recorded archaeological sites in the County.
+Whilst these are Scheduled Monuments (and therefore designated heritage assets), they are listed in Appendix 1. - 6.26 The Neighbourhood Plan seeks to preserve what still remains as part of this heritage so that it may be shared with future generations.
+The Parish Council will seek to promote the significance of the non-designated assets and their conservation. - 6.27 Suffolk County Council maintains the Historic Environment Record, which comprises a database of information on recorded archaeological sites in the County.
 For Martlesham, this includes other barrow sites, some of them excavated.
 Non-designated heritage assets are recognised in the National Planning Policy Framework.
 Suffolk County Council Archaeological Service advises that there should be early consultation of the Historic Environment Record and assessment of the archaeological potential of the area at an appropriate stage in the design of new developments, in order that the requirements of the NPPF and the Suffolk Coastal Local Plan policies are met.

-POLICY MAR13: NON-DESIGNATED HERITAGE ASSETS
+POLICY MAR12: NON-DESIGNATED HERITAGE ASSETS